 Syllabus and Organization

-The ARTIS International Research School will take place over a period of six days, starting in July 2020, and will consist of five modules:
+The ARTIS International Research School will take place over a period of six days and will consist of five modules:

 - Module 1.
 Theoretical Approaches | 2 x 90-minute sessions